- Lake Tahoe is the clearest lake in the United States and also North America’s largest alpine lake in the Sierra Nevada mountains.

 Wild Horse Island on Flathead Lake has a wildlife refuge that’s home to over 75 bird species, deer, bears, coyotes, and bighorn sheep.

-Lake trout and bull trout are found in the lake.
+Lake trout and bull trout are found in the lake which is 371 feet deep.
 Lake trout are invasive while bull trout are native, but the lake trout have been displacing the bull trout.
 Incentivized fishing programs were put into place to reduce the number of lake trout, but efforts are ongoing.

 8. Lake Chelan in Washington

-This is the 3rd deepest lake in the United States at over 1,400 feet.
+This is the 3rd deepest lake in the United States at over 1,400 feet — 1,486 feet, to be precise.
 Lake Chelan is another glacier-formed lake.
 The Stehekin River is its main feeder which flows out of the Cascade Mountains.

 The Chelan River is its outlet which connects to the Columbia River.
 Lake trout and chinook salmon live in this lake.